OpenQuantumComputing/quantumreservoirpy/paper.md

 measurement, and post-processing.
 In particular, we take inspiration from the simple and flexible structure provided by the ReservoirPy software package [reservoirpy](https://github.com/reservoirpy/reservoirpy) [@trouvain20].

-Unlike the parameterized single-class structure of ReservoirPy, `QuantumReservoirPy` uses the abstract class-based structure of \autoref{fig2} as the former would be restrictive in the full customization of QRC.
-In particular, quantum circuit operations and measurement may be conducted in differing arrangements.
-With an abstract class, we allow the user to define the functionality of the quantum circuit, which provides full flexibility over all existing implementations of QRC.
-This structure also implicitly provides access to the full Qiskit [circuit library](https://docs.quantum.ibm.com/api/qiskit/circuit_library).

-## Construction and processing

 The construction methods in `QuantumReservoirPy` serve as the sequential operations performed on the quantum system.
 The operations in the `before` method prepares the qubits, which may include initialization to a default, initial, or previously saved state.
 The `during` method provides the operations that are subsequently applied for each step in the timeseries.
 This may include (but is not limited to) measurement, re-initialization, and entangling operations.
 Finally, the operations in the `predict` method are applied once following the processing of the entire timeseries, which may include the transformation of final qubit states and measurement. \autoref{fig3}a demonstrates the aforementioned arrangement, which is implemented as a hidden intermediary process in a `QuantumReservoirPy` quantum reservoir.

 ![The intended functionality of the `run` and `predict` method.
 The observed input sequence is $\{x_t\}$ and the target sequence $\{y_t\}$.
 The reservoir $f$ performs an evolution in time.\label{fig3}](fig3.pdf)